 The Suzanne Goodall Paediatric Nursing Award is open to paediatric nurses who care for children and young people who have lifelong and/or life limiting illness.
 Nurses who play a key role in assessing children's nursing and other healthcare needs, taking into account their medical, social, cultural and family circumstances.
 Paediatric nurses plan and deliver care in a variety of settings, within hospitals and in the wider community.
 In addition to supporting children and young people, paediatric nurses work with families as part of a multidisciplinary team.

-This award aims to recognise a Registered Children’s Nurse who has made an outstanding contribution to the care of children or young people with lifelong and/or life limiting illness.
+About the award: This award aims to recognise a Registered Children’s Nurse who has made an outstanding contribution to the care of children or young people with lifelong and/or life limiting illness.

 WHO CAN BE NOMINATED?

 A Registered Children’s Nurse who is:

 • Working at any level within a clinical role or managing clinical services within Wales